caseyjlaw/rtpipe/README.md

     conda install numpy scipy pwkit casa-tools casa-python casa-data jupyter bokeh cython matplotlib pip install rtpipe

-pwkit is needed to access CASA libraries.
-If using conda, can also install pwkit with `conda install -c pkgw casa-python casa-data` and then simply `pip install rtpipe`.
+pwkit is needed to access CASA libraries and so the anaconda installer is thus required.
 Alternatively, one can build pwkit and environment variables set like so to see libraries of an existing CASA installation:

     setenv CASA_HOME /home/casa/packages/RHEL6/stable/current
     setenv PYTHONPATH ${PYTHONPATH}:${CASA_HOME}/lib/python2.7